 Score: 5 / 5

-Norton protection is available in four subscriptions, divided into "Norton Antivirus Plus" and the three Norton "360" packages ("Standard", "Deluxe", and "Premium").
-The first of these is only available in yearly subscriptions, whereas the latter can be subscribed to for two years, however, we recommend against this.
-Oddly enough, a two-year subscription to "Norton 360" is more expensive than a one-year subscription.
+Norton protection is available in four subscriptions, divided into Norton Antivirus Plus and the three Norton 360 packages (Standard, Deluxe, and Premium).
+The first of these is only offered in yearly subscriptions, whereas the latter can be booked for two years, however, we recommend against this.
+Oddly enough, a two-year subscription to Norton 360 is more expensive than a one-year subscription.

 A current price list can be found here: